TechManiacYT/ESP8266_ShellyButton/README.md

 * early stage
 * no failsafe operation yet (for example, what happens if a relay is not online)
 * Need code cleanup
+*I will try to add more comments to the code, however I dont think the code is that hard to understand.